darksys0x/Notes-App/README.md

 # Notes-App
-### Notes-App bace nodeJs to add, remove and list your dealy Notes thruoh commendLine termnel or powerShell
+### Notes-App developed by NodeJs It functions as a service for making short text notes, remove and list your dealy Notes thruoh commendLine termnel or powerShell

 # Debendencses
  - npm package